biol4559-uva/CompEvoBio_modules/Module_5/coverage_instructions.md

 # **Coverage instructions**

 ## Overview
 In our last class, you used the number of reads that map back to each chromosome to test if your samples were contaminated by the sister species, D. simulans and to test the sex ratio of your samples.
-Both of these calculations "coverage" as a metric.
-Coverage referrs to the number of reads that map to a region of the genome.
+Both of these calculations used "coverage" as a metric.
+Coverage refers to the number of reads that map to a region of the genome.
 You were calculating the average coverage across a chromosome.
 In this exercise, we will be calculating the actual coverage at every position in the genome.

 Goals:
 1. Practice data-table and string manipulation.